 2. Süleymaniye Mosque

-The Süleymaniye Mosque was built by Sultan Suleiman and architect by Mimar Sinan.
+Sultan Suleiman ordered the construction of the Süleymaniye Mosque.
+Mimar Sinan was the architect of the building.
 The construction of the building was started in the year 1550 and completed in 1557.
 It is the second largest imperial mosque in the Istanbul City.
 It has four minarets, courtyard, and 10 galleries.
-The complex was designed as a Kulliye, religious-social structure where people can pray, learn, and live as students of the madrasas.
+The complex was designed as a Kulliye.
+Religious-social structure where people can pray, learn, and live as students of the madrasas.

 3. Yeni Cami or New Mosque

-It was commissioned to be built by Sufiya Sultana, wife of Murad III of the Ottoman Empire.
-Davut Aga was employed as the architect of the complex.
-It was named after the valide of the sultan Ahmed III.
-Construction of the work was completed by Sultana Turhan Hatic, mother of Sultan Mehmed IV.
-So the old name of the complex was changed to New Valide Sultan Mosque or Yeni Camii.
+Yeni Cami is one of the most beautiful mosques to visit in Turkey.
+Sufiya Sultana, wife of Murad III, ordered the construction of the building.
+Davut Aga was the architect of the complex.
+Work was completed under the eyes of Sultan Turhan Hatic, mother of Sultan Mehmed IV.
+The name of the religious complex was then changed into New Valide Sultan Mosque or Yeni Camii.

 4. Mihrimah Mosque